 If you want the real 4K display than Wacom is the only drawing tablet with the real 4K panel.

-Most of the pen comes with a pressure sensitivity of 8192 levels.
+Most of the pen comes with the pressure sensitivity of 8192 levels.
 But that does not tell us much about the actual performance of the pen.
-Ideally, you want a pen with a smooth transition between low and high pressure sensitivity with no weird pressure bumps.
+Ideally, you want a pen with a smooth transition between low and high-pressure sensitivity with no weird pressure bumps.